asheidan/trust-issues/README.md

 Having trust issues?
 Need to install client-provided vpn?
 Then this is probably for you.

+I'm using version 2.4.x of ansible.
+Earlier versions _might_ work...

 ## variables.yml

 In order not to leak sensitive information, most settings are extracted to a simple yaml-file called `variables.yml` which should be placed next to the `Vagrantfile`.
 Below is an example.